-Students who wish to test (or retest) should inquire there about testing schedules.
+Students who wish to test or retest should inquire at the Counseling Center about testing schedules.
 TSI policy allows students who fail a section of a TSI test to retest.
-(See TSI Retesting; p.
-12, and Placement Tests; p.
-11)
+(See TSI Retesting at right, and Placement Tests, p.
+10).